Skip navigation links

 The daily functions and operations of the University must continue, including teaching, which is core to our mission.
 When considering academic flexibility, remind students of their academic responsibilities and the importance of balancing civic engagement with their educational commitments.
 Faculty can support students' civic engagement while ensuring that academic standards are upheld.
 It’s important to maintain academic integrity while being supportive.
 Faculty must consistently apply their decisions across all students and requests, and must not make them dependent on the topic of the protest.

 Stay calm, composed and professional.
 A walkout is usually a form of protest, and responding with anger or frustration can escalate the situation.
-Understand the students' right to protest, and avoid taking the protest personally or retaliating against students.
+Understand the students' right to protest, and avoid taking the protest personally and do not retaliate against students.
 If any students remain in class, briefly acknowledge the situation without escalating it.
 You are encouraged to continue class for those who remain.
 Be mindful of your class attendance policy, regardless of the reason for absence (i.e. protest/walkout).
 Communicate and consult with Administration.
 Inform the department head or relevant administrative office about the walkout.

 Seek help if necessary.
-If the situation escalates or becomes unmanageable, contact: SLE (Dr. Genyne Royal royalgen@msu.edu or Dr. Allyn Shaw shawall@msu.edu), or the appropriate administrative office, or DPPS (Non-Emergencies: 517-355-2221) for assistance.
+If the situation escalates or becomes unmanageable, contact: SLE (Dr. Genyne Royal, 517-432-1471, royalgen@msu.edu or Dr. Allyn Shaw (517-884-1348, shawall@msu.edu), or the appropriate administrative office, or DPPS (Non-Emergencies: 517-355-2221) for assistance.
 Safety is the top priority.
 Depending on the outcome, either resume the class or consider dismissing it early if the disruption prevents meaningful teaching from continuing.
 After the incident, follow up with the class to address any discomfort and consider pointing to university resources.
-Report the Incident.
-Inform your department head or relevant administrative office.
+Inform your department head or relevant administrative office of the protest.
+If a hostile environment was created that prevented learning/operations, a report should be filed with the Office for Civil Rights (OCR) and Title IX Education and Compliance after the incident is over.
+You can use the Public Incident Reporting Form (https://civilrights.msu.edu/file-a-report) call 517-353-3922 or email ocr.isr@msu.edu.

 Communications and Social Media

-MSU faculty and academic staff are expected to carefully differentiate their official activities as faculty members from their personal activities as citizens and residents.
-When the situation warrants, faculty are expected to make it clear that when they are speaking as a private resident they do not speak for the university.
-For example, you may identify as faculty when posting on personal pages, but should not use an administrative title or use official listservs to distribute political messages.
+MSU faculty and academic staff are expected to carefully differentiate their official activities as faculty members from their personal activities.
+When the situation warrants, faculty are expected to make it clear that when they are speaking as a private citizen they do not speak for the university.
+For example, you may identify as faculty when posting on personal pages, but should not use an administrative title or use university listservs to distribute personal views.
+Faculty are encouraged to observe the guidelines found here.

 Students should be encouraged to vote as part of their civic responsibility.
 MSUvote is encouraging students to engage and register to vote.
 Voting resources can be found here.